Table of Contents

 The primary goal of EDR is to identify suspicious activities and respond effectively to mitigate potential threats.
 To understand how EDR works, let’s break down the process into three main stages: data collection, analysis, and response.

 - Data Analysis: Once the data has been collected from all relevant sources across your network infrastructure, advanced analytics, and machine learning algorithms are employed to detect anomalies indicating malicious activities or data breaches.
-Analysing this wealth of information in real-time or near-real-time quickly identifies potential threats before they escalate into full-blown attacks.
+Analyzing this wealth of information in real-time or near-real-time quickly identifies potential threats before they escalate into full-blown attacks.

 - Response: IT administrators can set predefined rules to trigger automated responses upon detecting suspicious activity on your endpoints or networks.
 Examples include isolating affected devices from the rest of the network and sending alerts to responsible personnel for further investigation of ITDR solutions.